A sequential linear complementarity problem method for generalized Nash equilibrium problems

-The SQP-based solvers such as SNOPT \cite{gill2005snopt} and NLPQL \cite{schittkowski1986nlpql}, typically require fewer gradient evaluations \cite{gill2005snopt} compared to solvers based on alternative frameworks such as MINOS \cite{murtagh1978large,murtagh2009projected} and CONOPT \cite{drud1985conopt}.
-Since the SLCP method is essentially like SQP methods from the explanation \eqref{subproblem}, fewer gradient and Hessian evaluations observed for the SLCP method can be seen as a direct consequence of its SQP-style design. \item Consistent with the numerical results in \cite{dreves2011solution}, the SMM exhibits superior efficiency over the IPM on many instances.
-However, its robustness is weaker.
-For higher-dimensional problems, the SMM often fails to match the performance of the IPM. \item For the ALM, achieving high accuracy solutions typically requires increasingly accurate solutions of the subproblems as the iterates approach optimality.
-However, the ALM subproblems are nonlinear and not twicely continuously differentiable, solving these subproblems using the Levenberg–Marquardt type method entails significantly more subproblem gradient and Hessian evaluations, as illustrated in Figure~\ref{fig:JL}.
-In contrast, the subproblems in the SLCP method are AGNEPs, which are substantially easier to solve than the ALM subproblems, especially in high-dimensional settings.
-This structural simplicity leads to a significant reduction in the number of subproblem iterations, as evidenced in Table~\ref{alg:table-grad-Hessian-1}-\ref{alg:table-grad-Hessian-2}.
+SQP-based solvers such as SNOPT \cite{gill2005snopt} and NLPQL \cite{schittkowski1986nlpql}, typically require fewer gradient evaluations \cite{gill2005snopt} compared to solvers based on alternative frameworks such as MINOS \cite{murtagh1978large,murtagh1982projected} and CONOPT \cite{drud1985conopt}.
+Since the SLCP method is essentially like SQP methods, the fewer gradient and Hessian evaluations observed for the SLCP method can be seen as a direct consequence of its SQP-style design. \item For the ALM, achieving high accuracy solutions typically requires increasingly accurate solutions of the subproblems as the iterates approach optimality.
+However, the ALM subproblems are nonlinear and not twice continuously differentiable.
+Solving these subproblems using the Levenberg--Marquardt type method entails significantly more subproblem gradient and Hessian evaluations, as illustrated in Figure~\ref{fig:JL}.
+In contrast, the subproblems in the SLCP method are affine GNEPs, which are substantially easier to solve than the ALM subproblems, especially in high-dimensional settings.
+This structural simplicity leads to a significant reduction in the number of subproblem iterations, as evidenced in Table~\ref{alg:table-grad-Hessian-1}.